justineuro/mdginabc2svg/index.md

 - [K516f-12-12-12-12-12-12-12-12-12-12-12-12-12-12-12-12-sm.xhtml](./samples/K516f-12-12-12-12-12-12-12-12-12-12-12-12-12-12-12-12-sm.xhtml)

 ## Essential javascripts
-`abcweb-1.js` and `snd-1.js` in the sub-folder `js` (version 1.22.13; 2024-02-23) were authored by Jeff Moin and were created from the [source](https://chiselapp.com/user/moinejf/repository/abc2svg/tarball/26f10696f1/abc2svg-26f10696f1.tar.gz).
+`abcweb-1.js` and `snd-1.js` in the sub-folder `js` (version 1.22.13; 2024-02-23) were authored by Jeff Moine and were created from the [source](https://chiselapp.com/user/moinejf/repository/abc2svg/tarball/26f10696f1/abc2svg-26f10696f1.tar.gz).
 These javascripts are used to render ABC in the XHTML files.
 See `http://moinejf.free.fr/abcm2ps-doc/tabac.html` for an example and template.

 The following descriptions are from the ChiselApp [abc2svg site](https://chiselapp.com/user/moinejf/repository/abc2svg/doc/trunk/README.md).